dliaudan/dliaudan/README.md

 ###

-<p align="left">I have experience setting up cloud services, containerization (Docker, Kubernetes), and implementing CI/CD pipelines using cutting-edge tools.
-I also enjoy experimenting with machine learning and integrating AI into real-world products.</p>
+<p align="left">I have experience setting up cloud services, containerization (Docker, Kubernetes), and implementing CI/CD pipelines using cutting-edge tools. <br><br>I also enjoy experimenting with machine learning and integrating AI into real-world products using MLOps practices</p>

 ###